viktor-ferenczi/se-dotnet-game/README.md

 **Investigating game bugs and performance issues** directly without continuously waiting on the decompiler.
 Being able to quickly navigate the code and even change it at runtime.
-You can see all variable values and can break the code anywhere if you run a `Debug` build.
+You can see all variable values and can put breakpoints anywhere in the code if you run a `Debug` build.

 **Prototyping plugins** by directly changing the game's source code.
-Once it works and tested, it can be turned into a plugin usable on Plugin Loader.
+Once it works and tested, it can be turned into a plugin to publish on Pulsar.
-Combined with publicizer support (yet to be accepted to PL) it can be a powerful way to develop new plugins.
+Combined with publicizer support it is a powerful way to develop plugins.

 ## Remarks

-### Plugin Loader
+### Pulsar

+TBD: Pulsar support for .NET 8/9

+`(((`

+_Outdated documentation which applied to Plugin Loader_

 You can use the modified [Plugin Loader on .NET 8.0](https://github.com/viktor-ferenczi/se-dotnet-plugin-loader).
 Please see the instructions there.